 Can The Plant Withstand Heat And Humidity?

-Plants have needs, too.
-When placed in an environment that’s very different from their natural habitat, plants will also get sick.
-Keep in mind that a hermit crab tank will be hotter and more humid than most environments.
-The plants you choose must be able to accommodate this.
+A hermit crab tank will be hotter and more humid than most environments, so the plants you choose must be able to cope.

-As a rule of thumb, pick hardy plants.
-They should be capable of withstanding a wide range of temperatures, light levels and cope with too much or too little watering.
-For example, a cactus may do well in hot environments but not moist ones.
-A water lily should appreciate the dampness but will struggle with the heat.
-The ideal plant is adaptable and resilient.
+For example, a cactus may thrive in hot environments but not in moist conditions, while a water lily will appreciate the dampness but may struggle with the heat.
+So, the ideal plant is adaptable and resilient.

-A great starting point is plants designed for reptile habitats.
-They often have similar environments as a hermit crab tank.
+A good starting point is plants designed for reptile habitats, as they often have similar environments as a hermit crab tank.
 Snakes and lizards are also prone to munching or lying on plants.
-So, your top choices will already be hardy plants ready to take some abuse.

 Is It A Vertical Plant?

-As a bonus, the vertical design will prevent your hermit crabs from tucking themselves into the leaves full time, hiding from view.
-What’s the point of a hermit crab if you can’t enjoy watching it?
+The vertical design will prevent your hermit crabs from hiding in the leaves constantly.
+What’s the point of having pet hermit crabs if you can’t enjoy watching them?

-There are many plants that grow vertically and thrive in a humid climate.
-For example, ferns and orchids.
+Many plants grow vertically and thrive in a humid climate, such as ferns and orchids.